 Administrative withdrawal may occur if the student has missed four or more classes or if the instructor feels that the objects of the class will not be met because of excessive absences from this class.
 Note that each absence reduces your final grade potential.
 It is the student's responsibility to contact the instructor concerning absences.
 Each absence will count 1 to 3 points off, as discussed in class, depending upon timeliness with which the instructor is contacted and the reason for the absence.
 Note: The instructor is generally unable to return calls to long distance phone numbers. - V. Examination Policy: There will be four (4) major tests given, of which the lowest grade will be dropped.
-If a major test is missed because of an unavoidable absence, contact your instructor as soon as possible and arrange to make up the test.
-You have one week after your return to class to arrange a make-up with the instructor, after which time your test grade will be entered as zero.
-It will be at the discretion of the instructor whether or not to allow a make-up exam. - VI.
+Because one test will be dropped in any case, no makeups are allowed except in rare and extreme cases (at the discretion of the instructor) or as required due to an accommodation (see Accommodations below). - VI.
 Grading Policy:

-Major Tests ......22% each, 4 tests, lowest dropped......66%
+Major Tests22% each, 4 tests, lowest dropped......66%